phac-nml/ncov2019-artic-nf/README.md

 nextflow run phac-nml/ncov2019-artic-nf [-profile conda,slurm,lsf,nml] --cache /path/to/conda_cache_dir/ --medaka --prefix "output_file_prefix" --basecalled_fastq /path/to/directory --medakaModel "Model" --irida /path/to/samplesheet_with_names.tsv --upload_irida /path/to/irida_uploader/config --flat
 ```

-*IMPORTANT 1:* The medaka model should be set to the one that most closely matches your data.
-More info available here: https://github.com/nanoporetech/medaka#models
+*IMPORTANT 1:* The medaka model should be set to the one that most closely matches your data otherwise the variant calls may be inaccurate.
+More info available here: https://github.com/nanoporetech/medaka#models.
+The default model is currently "r941_min_hac_g507"

-*IMPORTANT 2:* When running this pipeline it is important to specify your conda cache directory with `--cache 'path/to/cacheDir'` as generation of the ncov-tools env is extremly slow even with mamba.
-It should resolve but if not, you will have to install it yourself with `mamba env create -f=./ncov-tools/environment.yml -p path/to/cacheDir/ncovtools-<hash>`.
-The hash is from the nextflow and you will find it in the error for making the environment

 #### **Nanopore Inputs**